jamesbannan/storage-iops-latency-throughput-demo/README.md

 This template also deploys a Storage Account, Virtual Network and Public IP Address.

 The VM is an S-class size which supports Azure Premium Storage disks.

+The template also used the PowerShell Desired State Configuration (DSC) VM extension to:
+* Prepare and format the data disks
+* Install ioMeter using Chocolatey
+* Download and extract 20 pre-defined ioMeter tests to C:\iometerTests